danfinlay/react-captp-experiment/README.md

 For some reason, still having issues on the [demo page](https://danfinlay.github.io/react-captp-experiment/), but works if you pull it and build it locally.

+In some ways this feels like a sequel to my [Caputi](https://github.com/danfinlay/caputi) module, which was experimenting with making a data model framework that would then be easy to pass to a rendering system like this one.
+It didn't include promise queues, though, just event emitters, so it wouldn't be as efficient at many clients as this approach would be.
+I really recommend reading/watching [GTOR](https://github.com/kriskowal/gtor/) to get a sense of that difference.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).